azizjalelb/icmdocs/enghub/SafeFlyCCOAExceptions/PilotServices/SubmittingCCOARequestsPilot.md

 The *Deployment Details* Section will ask for details that are relevant to the deployment system you are using.

-### If your Deployment System is Ev2
+## If your Deployment System is Ev2

 In the *Deployment Details* Section, question 4-e will ask you to enter the build number.
 It is critical to ensure this information is correct in order for SafeFly to be able to unblock your deployment.
-This question will show up if you select Ev2 as your deployment system in question 4-b
+This question will show up if you select Ev2 as your deployment system in question 4-b. *Build ID is synonymous with Build Number.*

 ![alt text](media/SF_16.png)

 There are a few ways you can obtain this information.

-1. Navigate to Ev2 and under *Release Details* you will see the Build ID **The Build ID will be between the parenthesis**
+1. Navigate to Ev2 and under *Release Details* you will see the Build ID **The Build ID will be between the parenthesis.**

     ![alt text](media/SF_17.png)